Stroud Green railway station

-Stroud Green railway station is a former station in the Stroud Green area of north London.
-It was located between Finsbury Park station and Crouch End station on a bridge over Stapleton Hall Road.
+Stroud Green railway station served the Stroud Green area of north London, England, between 1881 and 1954.
+It lay between and stations, on a bridge over Stapleton Hall Road.
 The station had platforms (now demolished) cantilevered from the bridge structure and a wooden station building (also now demolished) at ground level under and on either side of the bridge, with a station master's house to the north of it.
-The bridge still exists and now carries the Parkland Walk cycle and pedestrian path, whilst the station master's house serves as a community centre.

-The Gospel Oak to Barking line of Network Rail passes under both Stapleton Hall Road and the Stroud Green station site in a tunnel, between Crouch Hill and Harringay Green Lanes stations; it can be seen from the former platforms of Stroud Green station.
-The station site is within the area of the London Borough of Haringey, close to that borough's boundary with that of Islington.